The Planters' Guild · A Pillar of the Guild

 Spadix

-A fleshy spike of sessile flowers subtended or enclosed by a spathe.
-"Is my Monstera blooming?"
-Answered here.
-Includes beetle pollination and thermogenesis (the spadix can warm 10–15°C above ambient to volatilize attractants).
-Monstera, Anthurium, peace lily, calla.
+A fleshy spike of sessile flowers subtended by a spathe.
+"Is my Monstera blooming?" answered here — with beetle pollination and thermogenesis (the spadix can warm 10–15°C above ambient).

 Catkin inflorescence illustration — coast live oak (Quercus agrifolia)